codeship/screencast-storyboards/blogposts/node-bitbucket-modulus.md

-We still need to tell Modulus how to run our application.
+You still need to tell Modulus how to run your application.

-In our `package.json` file we add `"main": "start.js"`, because this file will start our application's server.
+In your `package.json` add `"main": "start.js"`, because this file will start your application's server.

 ![Add Modulus config][screenshot-add-deployment-config]

-I commit and push this change
+Now commit and push this change

 ![Commit and push Modulus config][screenshot-commit-and-push-deployment-config]